shopware/docs/guides/plugins/apps/app-sdks/php/01-getting_started.md

 composer require shopware/app-php-sdk
 ```

-After the package installation, Composer will automatically install http client if missing
+After the package installation, Composer will automatically install the http client if missing.

 ## Registration process